AhmedAbrarZayad/Infra-Monitor/docs/local-physical-device-monitoring-lab.md

 - Phone failure: confirm exact phone IP/rule, same non-guest subnet, no VPN, and no router client isolation.
-- WSL failure: run `hostname -I` and recreate its exact-IP rule if it changed.
+- WSL failure: confirm the generated command contains `ip route show default`;
+  create a fresh enrollment and run it unchanged.
+The WSL NAT firewall rule does not need an exact address update.
 - Flutter failure: confirm `frontend/.env` includes `/api`, then rebuild.
-- Enrollment failure: confirm WSL can curl Django and generate a fresh token.
+- Enrollment failure: use a fresh token.
+The installer checks the dynamically detected gateway before consuming it and prints a bounded error instead of hanging.
-- Missing metrics: check Alloy logs and `docker compose ps`, then wait two scrape cycles.
+- Missing metrics: run `grep 'url =' /etc/alloy/config.alloy` and inspect Alloy logs.
+If the URL or permissions are from an older installation, create and run a new enrollment for the same hostname; re-enrollment rotates the credential and replaces the configuration automatically.
+Then wait two scrape cycles.
 - Missing ML features: confirm the target is a discovered container service and all six service-level series exist.
 Host metrics and partial rows are rejected.
-- Missing artifact: inspect `celery_worker` and `ml_service` logs, verify at least one complete feature row exists, then enqueue the service task again.
+- Missing artifact: inspect `celery_worker` and `ml_service` logs, verify at least two complete one-minute feature rows exist, then enqueue the service task again.
 - Unauthorized ML calls: ensure `ML_SERVICE_TOKEN` is identical in `backend/.env` and `model/.env`, then recreate `backend`, `celery_worker`, and `ml_service` so they reload it.
 - Celery inactivity: verify Redis is healthy and both `celery_worker` and `celery_beat` are running; inspect their logs for broker or task errors.
-- Normal-only inference: collect more baseline windows and sustain load through a full completed five-minute bucket.
-A test is not guaranteed to be anomalous.
+- Normal-only inference: confirm the artifact was trained during the quiet baseline, then repeat the combined controlled load through another complete five-minute bucket.
+A statistical test is not guaranteed to be anomalous.
 - Phone does not update: pull to refresh, check the polling preference, and confirm the phone can still reach the Windows LAN address on port 7000.
+- Gemini not configured: set `GEMINI_API_KEY` in `backend/.env`, then run `docker compose up -d --build backend`; never put the key in Flutter.
+- Gemini model/key error: inspect `docker compose logs --tail 200 backend`, confirm `GEMINI_MODEL=gemini-3.7-flash`, API-key validity/quota, and Docker outbound internet access.
+- Assistant disconnected: tap **Reconnect**.
+A new one-time ticket is issued and HTTP history is reloaded; an expired ticket is never reused.
+- Phone HTTP works but chat does not: confirm the backend is running Daphne, the URL starts with `/ws/`, and no proxy/firewall is stripping WebSocket upgrades on port 7000.
+- No AI context: the assistant intentionally lists only `is_anomaly=true` detections.
+Normal inference windows and lifecycle-only incidents are not chatbot contexts.